anddis/goodness-of-fit-meta-analysis/README.md

 ---

-Data and R code to reproduce the analyses in the  "Goodness of fit for dose–response meta-analysis of binary outcomes" manuscript is available in this repository.
+Data and R code to reproduce the analyses in the paper "Goodness of fit for dose–response meta-analysis of binary outcomes" are available in this repository.

 Note: version 2.0.0 of the R package `dosresmeta` is required.
 It can be downloaded from http://github.com/alecri/dosresmeta or installed from R using the following command lines: